AlexiWolf/wolf_engine_old/README.md

 made to ensure things work well, but I'm by no means an expert at this, and I fully expect to make mistakes.
 Feedback and / or  contribution is absolutely welcome, so feel free to create an issue for anything you feel could be done better.

+### Design Goals

+- **Simple:** Offer sensible default options and a clean and simple API.
+Always remember to KISS.
+- **Capable:** Build anything from small prototypes and game jams to full-featured production releases.
+- **Flexible:** Allow users the freedom to bring their own tools and customize the engine to fit their project's needs.
+- **Stable:** Utilize Rust's powerful type system and good BDD / TDD practices to squash bugs before they appear.
+- **Capable:** Provide 2D and 3D support and many more useful features.
+- **Light:** Every module except the core module is optional, so if it's not needed it won't be included.
+- **Fast:** Code should strive to run as fast as possible.

 ### Features